roxy-cym/Plant-monitor/README.md

   * Adding your first datasource-InfluxDB
   * Create Dashboard and seeing the data

 ## 3.Problems and Solutions
+* Problem Description:When I connected the circuit referring to The Fritzing diagram，Putting the nail in a different environment.The Moisture value does not change
+* Analyzing:
-* Changing the circuit
+  * The connection between the various parts is unstable-result in disconnection of the circuit
+  * Short circuit
+The circuit is not connected
+* Solution:
+  * Referring the sketch / schematic of the circuit,do it again!
+The position of each part does not need to be exactly the same as Fritzing diagram, but the connection structure of the circuit must refer to the sketch / schematic
   * Soldering and Assembly
 ## 4.Code+Comments
-Detailed explanations and Author's understanding for the code can be seen here [Plant Monitor](https://github.com/roxy-cym/plant-monitor/tree/main/MQTT_with_nails)
+* Detailed explanations and Author's understanding for the code can be seen here [Plant Monitor](https://github.com/roxy-cym/plant-monitor/tree/main/MQTT_with_nails)

 ## 5.Improvement